RR0/rr0.org/README.md

 run it:

 1. Make sure you have a Google Maps embed API keys and set its value to the `GOOGLE_MAPS_API_KEY` env var.
-1. To build the website, run `npm run build`.
-This will generate the website in the `out` subdirectory.
+1. To build the website, run `npm run build --reindex true`.
+This will generate the website in the `out` subdirectory, including a refreshed index of pages to be used in the search form.

 ### Publish